AdrewC2026/TOC-Exam2-ExtraCredit/README.md

 examples/CFG5.txt      # Test grammars of varying complexity
 ```

-All scripts run using standard Python 3.
+All scripts run using standard Python.

 ---